netdata/netdata/docs/step-by-step/step-08.md

 ## Final touches

-While we already have a perfectly workable dashboard as-is, let's add some final touches to make it a little more pleasant on the eyes.
+While we already have a perfectly workable dashboard, let's add some final touches to make it a little more pleasant on the eyes.

 First, add some extra CSS to create some vertical whitespace between the top and bottom row of charts.